Coracobrachialis muscle: Innervation

+Variation

+The coracobrachialis muscle has been classified into distinct superficial and deep layers.
+In 16% of individuals the muscle is fully divided into these layers, in 8% of individuals there is incomplete separation, and in the 76% there is no discernible separation of the layers.

 Function

-The action of the coracobrachialis is to flex and adduct the arm at the glenohumeral joint (shoulder joint).
-Also, the coracobrachialis resists deviation of the arm from the frontal plane during abduction.
-Therefore, the contraction of the coracobrachialis leads to two distinct movements at the shoulder joint.
-It both draws the humerus forward, causing flexion of the arm, and draws the humerus toward the torso, causing adduction of the arm.
-To a smaller extent, it also turns the humerus inwards, causing internal rotation.
-Another important function of the coracobrachialis is the stabilization of the humeral head within the shoulder joint, especially when the arm is hanging freely at a person's side.
+The coracobrachialis is functionally insignificant.
+It is a weak flexor and adductor of the arm at the glenohumeral joint (shoulder joint).

+It additionally also resists deviation of the arm from the frontal plane during abduction.

 Clinical significance

 The overuse of the coracobrachialis can lead to stiffening of the muscle.
 Common causes of injury include chest workouts or activities that require one to press the arm very tight towards the body, e.g. work on the rings in gymnastics.

 Symptoms of overuse or injury are pain in the arm and shoulder, radiating down to the back of the hand.
 In more severe cases, the musculocutaneous nerve can get trapped, causing disturbances in sensation to the skin on the radial part of the forearm and weakened flexion of the elbow, as the nerve also supplies the biceps brachii and brachialis muscles.

-Actual rupture to the coracobrachialis muscle is extremely rare.
+Rupture of the coracobrachialis muscle is extremely rare.
 Very few case reports exist in the literature, and it is reported to be caused by direct trauma to the contracted muscle.
 Avulsion of the muscle's origin from the coracoid as a result of indirect forces is even more unusual.